data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 Additionally, analysts often have the goal not of determining the effect of being in a specific class, *per se*, but rather of accounting for the fact that students share a class.
-This is important because linear models (i.e., the model we estimated using `lm()`) have an assumption that the data points are - apart from sharing levels of the variables that are used in the model - independent, or not correlated.
+This is important because linear models (i.e., those estiated using `lm()`) have an assumption that the data points are - apart from sharing levels of the variables that are used in the model - independent, or not correlated.
 This is what is meant by the "assumption of independence" or of "independently and identically distributed" (*i.i.d.*) residuals (Field, Miles, & Field, 2012).

-Multi-level models are a way to deal with the difficulty of interpreting the estimated effects for each of many groups, like classes, and to address the assumption of independence.
+As we noted in the chapter overview, multi-level models are a way to deal with the difficulty of interpreting the estimated effects for each of many groups, like classes, and to address the assumption of independence.
 Multi-level models do this by (still) estimating the effect of being a student in each group, but with a key distinction from linear